On the K-theory of $\mathbb{Z}$-categories: The ring and the -linear category

 \begin{enumerate} \item Let $R$ be a ring and $G=\mathbb{Z}_{n}$.
 Consider $\tilde{R}=\frac{R[t]}{<t^{n}>}$.
 The category $\cC_{\tilde{R}}$ is the category with $n$ objects and

 Note $\cA(\cC_{\tilde{R}})=M_{n\times n}(R)$.
 If $R$ is a Noetherian ring, then $\cA(\cC_{\tilde{R}})$ is also Noetherian.
 By Proposition \ref{catring}, then $\cC_{\tilde{R}}$ is Noetherian.

-\item We recall from \cite{Costa} that a ring is said to be $(n,d)$-ring is every $n$-presented $R$-module has projective dimension at most $d$.
+\item We recall from \cite{Costa} that a ring $R$ is said to be $(n,d)$-ring if every $n$-presented $R$-module has projective dimension at most $d$.
 Remark that if $n\leq n'$ and $d\leq d'$, then every $(n,d)$-ring is also a $(n',d')$-ring.

 Let $R$, $S$ be a finite direct sum of fields and $\cC$ be the $\Z$-linear category with two objects $a$ and $b$ such that $\hom_{\cC}(a,b)=\hom_{\cC}(b,a)=0$, $\hom_{\cC}(a,a)=R$ and $\hom_{\cC}(b,b)=S$.
 Notice $\cA(\cC)=R\oplus S$, by \cite[Theorem 1.3 (i)]{Costa} $\cA(\cC)$ is a $(0,0)$-ring and hence a Noetherian and regular coherent ring.